Builder68/OpenEarlyMacsRAMexpansion/README.md

 Back in the day, several RAM upgrade boards were available for the so called Early Macs (Macintosh 128K / 512K and 512Ke).
 Today, finding one of these boards in working condition has become challenging.
 The *Mac Rescue* board, one of the few offering a full 4MB of RAM, is nearly impossible to obtain.

-This new RAM expansion board, paired with an auxiliary i called **RAM Refresh Configurator board**, provides an affordable 4MB RAM upgrade.
+This upgrade provides up to 4MB using more recently RAM ICs of higher density (256Kb x 16).

-The expansion board has been tested so far on a Macintosh 512K with Mac Plus/512Ke ROMs, and also with the *ROM-INATOR* board installed concurrently.
+It has been tested so far on a Macintosh 512K with Mac Plus/512Ke ROMs, and also with the *ROM-INATOR* board installed concurrently.

 *Attention: For use concurrently with the ROM-INATOR, its ROM image needs to be [patched](https://68kmla.org/bb/index.php?threads/early-macintosh-home-brew-4mb-memory-upgrade-board-development.47308/post-544271) before installing this board or any other RAM upgrade*